jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

         control it so that the implants behave equal and have the same chances of success as in a healthy patient.
-If we take into account, that from the periodontal point of view, dental implants are subject to the same risks of infection as natural teeth, we will understand why it is essential, to prevent implants from running the same fate, that a person who has lost their teeth due to failures of oral hygiene be trained and qualified in the techniques of brushing and flossing.</p>\n"
+If we take into account, that from the periodontal point of view, dental implants are subject to the same risks of infection as natural teeth; we will understand why it is essential, to prevent implants from running the same fate, that a person who has lost their teeth due to failures of oral hygiene be trained and qualified in the techniques of brushing and flossing.</p>\n"